HaysLab/all-the-docs/frameworks/torch.md

 5. Use the below script to get only the weight layers in the caffe model and load them accordingly into the state dictionary:

+**NOTE** This has not been thoroughly tested.
+It may fail for your use case.

 ```python
 weight_layers = [m for m in caffe_modules if 'weight' in dir(m)]